jkool702/forkrun/README.md

     -v          : increase verbosity.
 Currently, thie only thing this does is print a summary of forkrun options to stderr after all the inputs have been parsed.
     (-h|-?)     : display detailed help text

+Note: flags are not case sensitive, but must be given seperately (`-k -v`, not `-kv`) and must be given before the name of the function being parallelized (any flags given after the function name will be assumed to be initial arguments for the function, not forkrun options)

 # # # # # Dependencies # # # # #